Odzaberd: Folklore

 During the medieval period, the lord of the land rebuilt the ancient stone defences of Teyseba to serve as his fortress.
 It went by the name Ishkanaberd, meaning "Lord's Fortress".
 Ishkanaberd was situated approximately eight kilometers northwest from another fortified town referred to as Karmrashen or "Khrber" by local residents.
 The name Khrber is derived from the local dialect of the villages surrounding southeast Lake Sevan and roughly translates to “ruins”.
 Foundations of stone structures, walls of a church, large tombs and a medieval graveyard may still be seen at ancient Karmrashen which sits nestled in the mountains near Lake Sevan.
 There is also a late 14th-century monument named Yot Verk Matur meaning "Seven Wounds Chapel", dedicated to seven lords of seven villages who were killed during the invasions of Timur Lenk.

 Local folklore tells that the lord of Karmrashen had a wife, and that the lord of Ishkanaberd sought to have her as his own even though he was already married.
 An affair ensued between the two, and before long the lord of Karmrashen discovered this and became furious.
 The ruler declared that he would destroy Ishkanaberd, which was considered impenetrable because of its very thick defensive walls.

 The lord of Ishkanaberd's wife had also learned of the affair and while he was sleeping, she bound him so that he could not escape and went to let her husband's rival into the walled fortress.
 The wife of the lord of Karmrashen whom the other lord was having an affair with learned what had happened and came to free her lover.
-She successfully did so and the two of them escaped with their lives from Ishkanaberd that night on horseback through a cave and tunnel located in close proximity to the fortress.
+She successfully did so and the two of them escaped with their lives from Ishkanaberd that night on horseback through a cave and tunnel located close to the fortress.
 The cave may still be seen to this day and the entrance is quite large.
 It is said that during those days the tunnel to the cave led from Ishkanaberd to a village some distance away, and that the tunnel which has since collapsed could fit a person sitting on horseback from one end to the other.

 Ishkanaberd was destroyed by the other lord who proclaimed, “Now nothing shall live in this land except snakes and scorpions!”
 Therefore the name was referred to henceforth as Odzaberd meaning “Serpent’s Fortress”.

 Folklore from the village of Tsovinar also tells that there was a ceramic pipe situated subsurface that led from the foothills nearby to Ishkanaberd.
 During medieval times invasions were a threat in and around the villages, and prevented shepherds from venturing into them to bring their milk.
 So they instead sent milk from the mountains to the village via a ceramic pipeline.